nixworks/public/news/2004/12/14/README.md

 ##### Nick Griffin
 ### [ Nick Griffin and John Tyndall, the current and previous leaders of the far-right British National Party, are arrested and bailed in relation to investigations by British police into suspicion of incitement to racial hatred. ](/news/2004/12/14/nick-griffin-and-john-tyndall-the-current-and-previous-leaders-of-the-far-right-british-national-party-are-arrested-and-bailed-in-relatio.md)
-_Context: John Tyndall, Nick Griffin, bail, incitement to racial hatred, British National Party_
+_Context: John Tyndall, British National Party, Nick Griffin, bail, incitement to racial hatred_

 ##### Bahrain
 ### [ Bahrain, the smallest Persian Gulf nation, unfurls the world's largest national flag at a sports stadium car park. ](/news/2004/12/14/bahrain-the-smallest-persian-gulf-nation-unfurls-the-world-s-largest-national-flag-at-a-sports-stadium-car-park.md)
-_Context: Bahrain, Persian Gulf, national flag_
+_Context: Persian Gulf, Bahrain, national flag_

 ##### Thai
 ### [ A Thai worker is killed and two more are injured in Gush Katif by Palestinian mortar shells. ](/news/2004/12/14/a-thai-worker-is-killed-and-two-more-are-injured-in-gush-katif-by-palestinian-mortar-shells.md)
-_Context: Palestinian, Thai, Mortar fire, Gush Katif_
+_Context: Mortar fire, Thai, Palestinian, Gush Katif_

 ##### Taiwan
 ### [ Taiwanese President Chen Shui-bian resigns as Chairman of the Democratic Progressive Party to take responsibility for the pan-green alliance's failure to win a majority in the legislative election. ](/news/2004/12/14/taiwanese-president-chen-shui-bian-resigns-as-chairman-of-the-democratic-progressive-party-to-take-responsibility-for-the-pan-green-allianc.md)
-_Context: pan-green alliance, legislative majority, President, Chen Shui-bian, Taiwan, Democratic Progressive Party_
+_Context: Chen Shui-bian, President, legislative majority, Taiwan, Democratic Progressive Party, pan-green alliance_

 ##### Train
 ### [ Two trains collide in the northern Indian state of Punjab, killing at least 37 people.
 One of the trains was carrying Hindu pilgrims returning from Vaishno Devi. ](/news/2004/12/14/two-trains-collide-in-the-northern-indian-state-of-punjab-killing-at-least-37-people-one-of-the-trains-was-carrying-hindu-pilgrims-return.md)
-_Context: Punjab, train, Vaishno Devi_
+_Context: Punjab, Vaishno Devi, train_

 ##### POWs
 ### [ The US admits that more prisoners have died in American custody in Afghanistan than it has previously acknowledged. ](/news/2004/12/14/the-us-admits-that-more-prisoners-have-died-in-american-custody-in-afghanistan-than-it-has-previously-acknowledged.md)
-_Context: Afghanistan, POWs_
+_Context: POWs, Afghanistan_

 ##### Green Zone
 ### [ Another car bomb detonates inside the Green Zone of Baghdad.
 Iraqi doctors claim at least 7 deaths and 12 injuries. ](/news/2004/12/14/another-car-bomb-detonates-inside-the-green-zone-of-baghdad-iraqi-doctors-claim-at-least-7-deaths-and-12-injuries.md)